agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 ```
 You don't even have to worry about selecting not existing Items.
 If you select a `item key` that doesn't exist in the Collection yet,
 the Selector will return `null`.
-However once the data is collected under that `item key`,
+However once the corresponding data is collected under that `item key`,
 the Selector will update seamlessly.
 ```ts
 // Select not existing Item